moov-io/watchman/docs/geocoding.md

 ## Geocoding

-Watchman supports various geocoding providers to populate the `Latitude` and `Longitude` fields of every entity's address.
+Watchman added support in `v0.57.0` for various geocoding providers that populate the `Latitude` and `Longitude` fields of every entity's address.

 ### Providers